 - What do I do if one or more of the manufacturers of my components goes out of business?

-What is a Performance Warranty?
+What is a performance warranty?

-A solar panel performance warranty guarantees that a home solar panel installation will meet or exceed a baseline of electric power output over the panels' lifetime and warranty period.
+A solar panel performance warranty guarantees a home solar panel installation will meet or exceed a baseline of electric power output over the panels' lifetime and warranty period.

-Most companies offer a linear warranty, which means that the amount of guaranteed production decreases by a constant rate year-over-year.
+Most companies offer a linear warranty, which means the amount of guaranteed production decreases by a constant rate year-over-year.
 For example, it might be 98% the first year, then 97% the second year, then 96% the third year, and so on.

 Some manufacturers offer a step warranty, where the amount of production is guaranteed to be above a certain level for a specific period, and then above a lower level for the remainder of that panel’s lifespan.
 For example, it might be 90% for the first 10 years of the panel’s life, and then it “steps down” to 80% for the remaining 15 years.

-What is a Product Warranty?
+What is a product warranty?

 A product warranty is often called a lifespan, equipment, or material warranty.
 The solar lifespan warranty covers the actual panels against defects, equipment failure, and environmental issues that may cause the panel to stop producing electricity.
 Most manufacturers give 10- to 12-year equipment warranties, and some premium warranties cover the full system for as long as 25 years.

 Some solar panel manufacturers offer warranties that unite performance and product.
 Such warranties cover the degradation of key performance characteristics and guarantee the minimum performance level over the warranty period.
-Be sure to review the details of each part of the combined warranty, and verify that the contract meets your needs.

 See how much you can save by going solar with Palmetto

-What Is The Average Length Of A Solar Panel Warranty?
+What Is the Average Length of a Solar Panel Warranty?

 A 25-year performance warranty is the industry standard for top-tier solar panel manufacturers.
 Material warranties can be shorter, and while 10 years is fairly typical, that number can vary by manufacturer.